openalea/rose/README.md

 ### Usage

-Double-clic the composite nodes to get them inside OA workspace.
+Notebooks allow to reproduce the 3D reconstruction of rosebush inside growth chambers.

 ### Documentation